 Study design

 After basal measurement of analgesia and mouse activity, as described below, groups of five mice were pre-treated with either 0.12 M NaCl, 0.04 M phosphates, pH 7.2 (PBS), morphine (10 mg/kg) or tramadol (50 mg/kg) by the subcutaneous route.
 The doses of the analgesics were selected according to previous studies in which these substances were used (Díaz-Reval et al., 2010; Gades et al., 2000; Gutiérrez and Herrera, 2014; Kissel et al., 1961; Raffa et al., 1992; Umans and Inturrisi, 1981).
 Fifteen minutes after the application of analgesics or PBS, animals were injected with B. asper venom according to the various protocols used for the assessment of toxic activities.

 To determine the analgesic effect in the hemorrhagic activity assay, mice were injected with 20 μg of venom, dissolved in 0.1 mL of PBS, by intradermal (i.d) route in the ventral abdominal region (Gutiérrez et al., 1985; Gutiérrez and Herrera, 2014).
 In the case of the edema-forming activity assay, mice were injected with 5 μg of venom, dissolved in 0.05 mL of PBS, in the right foot pad by subcutaneous (s.c.) route (Chaves et al., 1995; Gutiérrez and Herrera, 2014).
-For the myotoxic activity assay, mice were injected with 50 μg of venom, dissolved in 0.1 mL of PBS, by the intramuscular (i.m.) route in the right gastrocnemius (Gutiérrez et al., 1980; Gutiérrez and Herrera, 2014).
-Finally, for the lethality assay, mice received intraperitonealy (i.p.) a sub-lethal dose of 44 μg of venom, dissolved in 0.2 ml of PBS, which is equivalent to 0.75 times the LD50 (Chacón et al., 2015; Rucavado et al., 2004).
+For the myotoxic activity assay, mice were injected intramuscularly (i.m.) with 50 μg of venom dissolved in 0.1 mL of PBS, in the right gastrocnemius (Gutiérrez et al., 1980; Gutiérrez and Herrera, 2014).
+Finally, for the lethality assay, mice received intraperitoneal (i.p.) injections of a sub-lethal dose of 44 μg of venom, dissolved in 0.2 ml of PBS, which is equivalent to 0.75 times the LD50 (Chacón et al., 2015; Rucavado et al., 2004).

 After venom administration, the analgesic effect and mouse activity was determined at different time intervals, as described below.
 Mice were observed for 2 h in the case of the hemorrhagic activity test, 3 h for the myotoxic activity test, and 6 h for the edema-forming activity and lethal activity tests, according to the corresponding duration of each assay.

 Mouse Grimace Scale (MGS)

 Mice were placed individually in transparent acrylic boxes (9 × 5 × 5 cm high), with three opaque sides walls, and a digital video camera was positioned in front of the transparent wall.
-Animals were acclimated to the box for 10 min.
-Then, mice were filmed for 30 s before the administration of any treatment (i.e. basal measurement), and then at different time points after venom administration in mice previously treated with either PBS or one of the analgesics.
+Animals were acclimated to the box for 10 minutes and then filmed for 30 seconds before the administration of any treatment (i.e. basal measurement), and this repeated at different time points after venom administration to mice previously treated with either PBS or one of the analgesics.

-A random picture from each video was taken in JPEG format and five facial features (i.e. orbit tightening, cheek bulge, nose bulge, ear position and whisker position) were scored with a value of 0 (not present), 1 (moderately visible) or 2 (severe), according to the “Mouse grimace scale” (MGS) proposed by Langford et al. (2010).
-Images were randomized for the analysis, and the coder was blinded to the treatment.
+A random picture from each video was taken in JPEG format and five facial features (i.e. orbit tightening, cheek bulge, nose bulge, ear position and whisker position) were scored with a value of 0 (not present), 1 (moderately visible) or 2 (severe), according to the “Mouse Grimace scale” (MGS) proposed by Langford et al. (2010).
+Images were randomized for analysis, and the coder was blinded to the treatment.

 The final MGS score was the average of the five feature units, and the MGS difference score was obtained for each mouse at each time point by subtracting the basal MGS score from the MGS score after venom administration.

 Mouse exploration activity